stackitcloud/stackit-cli/docs/stackit_argus_scrape-config_update.md

 ### Examples

 ```
-  Update a scrape configuration from Argus instance "xxx", using an API payload sourced from the file "./payload.json"
+  Update a scrape configuration with name "my-config" from Argus instance "xxx", using an API payload sourced from the file "./payload.json"
   $ stackit argus scrape-config update my-config --payload @./payload.json --instance-id xxx

-  Update an scrape configuration from Argus instance "xxx", using an API payload provided as a JSON string
+  Update an scrape configuration with name "my-config" from Argus instance "xxx", using an API payload provided as a JSON string
   $ stackit argus scrape-config update my-config --payload "{...}" --instance-id xxx

   Generate a payload with the current values of a scrape configuration, and adapt it with custom values for the different configuration options